 How Much Time Do I Need at the Golden Spike National Historical Park?

 I do not think you would need more than an hour to see everything at the Golden Spike Utah visitor center.
 You will also be able to enjoy the re-reenactments and model trains.

-Replica trains Juniper and No. 119 are on display.
+Golden Spike Utah replica trains: Juniper and No. 119 are on display.
 They come rolling out on public display at 10 AM and 10:30 AM.
 There is a demonstration at 1 pm.
-At 4 pm the Trains are taken back to the engine house.
+At 4 pm the trains are taken back to the engine house.